Saweiz/Flask-Blog-App/readme.md

 1. Posts Page:
    Global users who visit website can see the posts uploaded by admin.
 Pagination is implemented at backend.

-2. Contact Page
+2. Contact Page:
-   If they want to contact admin, they can fill the contact form which asks there name, contact no., email, and any message they want to deliver.
+   If users want to contact admin, they can fill the contact form which asks there name, contact no., email, and any message they want to deliver.

-3. About Page
+3. About Page:
    Here admin can write introductory information of his Blog website, his purpose, and any information he wants to deliver to his readers.

-4. Dashboard (For Admin only)
+4. Dashboard (For Admin only):
    Admin (website owner) has to login via credentials.
 And then he can create, delete, and update posts.